cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 ##

-## Export to dropins directory:
+## Export to apps directory:

-Copy the war file from the two target directories into the dropins directory.
+Copy the war file from the target directory into the apps directory.

 ##